bennyguitar/libHN/README.md

 Because of the way HackerNews is set up, there are two methods for getting posts.
 The first one <code>loadPostsWithFilter:completion:</code>, is your beginning method to retrieving posts based on a filter.
 So if you go to the [HN homepage](https://news.ycombinator.com/) this is what you'd get if you call this method and use <code>PostFilterTypeTop</code> as the PostFilterType parameter.

 If you notice on the homepage, at the very bottom, there's a "More" button.
 Click that then look at the URL Bar.
 Notice the funky string that looks like this: "fnid=kS3LAcKvtXPC85KnoQszPW" at the end of the URL?
 HackerNews works on assigning an fnid, or basically a SessionKey, to determine what page you are going to and the authenticity of its request/response.
-This is used for every action on the site except for getting the first 25 links of any post type.
-This is where the second method comes in, <code>loadPostsWithFNID:completion:</code>, which takes in an FNID string to determine what posts should come next.
+This is used for every action on the site except for getting the first 30 links of any post type.
+This is where the second method comes in, <code>loadPostsWithUrlAddition:completion:</code>, which takes in a Url Addition string to determine what posts should come next.

 **loadPostsWithFilter**